TYPO3-Documentation/T3DocTeam/Documentation/AboutTheTeam/Tasks/00OpenIssues.rst

 --------------------------------------------

 * Should all manuals have an introduction, what should go in there?
-* Should the start page have only the Metadata table or for example contain something that looks nice and makes people curious to dive in, for example an embedded video about the topic or an image.
 * Do we want a "What's new" section for pages and things that have been added recently?

-[TASK] Move / cleanup all public repos
+[TODO] Move / cleanup all public repos
 --------------------------------------

 Existing issues on forge: